Straight-six engine: United States

-The 1952-2006 AMC Straight-6 petrol engine initially used a flathead design, before being upgraded to an overhead valve design in 1956.
-The engine blocks were noted for their sturdiness and used in some racing cars; a turbocharged racing engine based on the AMC Straight-6 engine block produced 875 hp and competed in the 1978 Indianapolis 500 race.
-The final application for the AMC Straight-6 engine was the 2006 Jeep Wrangler (TJ), after which it was replaced by a V6 engine.
+The 1952 through 2006, AMC Straight-6 petrol engine initially used a flathead design before being upgraded to an overhead valve design in 1956.
+A new I6 design with a short stroke and seven main bearing crankshaft was introduced in 1964.
+The engine was rugged, reliable, and became noted for longevity.
+A turbocharged racing engine based on the AMC Straight-6 engine block produced 875 hp and competed in the 1978 Indianapolis 500 race.
+The final application for the AMC Straight-6 engine was the 2006 Jeep Wrangler (TJ), after which a V6 replaced it.

-The 1962-1973 Jeep Tornado overhead camshaft straight-six engine was introduced in the Willys Jeep Station Wagon.
+The 1962 through 1973, Jeep Tornado overhead camshaft straight-six engine was introduced in the Willys Jeep Station Wagon.
 At the time of its introduction, the Tornado engine had the lowest specific fuel consumption of an American gasoline (petrol) engine.
-The Tornado engine was replaced by the AMC Straight-6 engine.
+The Tornado engine was replaced by the AMC I6 engine.

 In 2001, General Motors resumed production of straight-six engines with the Vortec 4200 dual overhead camshaft petrol engine.
 This engine was used in various SUV models until 2009.
 Also, the Duramax Straight-6 turbocharged diesel engine has been available in several General Motors SUV and light truck models since 2020.

-On March 25, 2022, Stellantis announced their new turbocharged straight-six engine, called Hurricane.
-Two different outputs are available, a standard output 400 hp / 450 lb/ft, and a high output 500 HP / 475 lb/ft.
-The turbos on the Hurricane Standard Output deliver peak boost of 22 psi, while the Hurricane High Output turbos deliver 26 psi of peak boost.
-The 3.0-liter Hurricane twin-turbo I-6 is produced at Stellantis’ Saltillo Engine Plant in Mexico.
+On March 25, 2022, Stellantis announced their new twin-turbocharged straight-six engine, the Stellantis Hurricane engine.
+The 3.0 L Hurricane is produced at Stellantis’ Saltillo Engine Plant in Mexico.
+Two versions are available, based on power and torque output.
+The Standard Output (SO) at 420 hp and 268 lb·ft of torque, and the High Output (HO) at variously at 510-550 hp and 500-531 lb·ft of torque, depending on model and model year.
+The turbos on the SO variant deliver a peak boost of 22 psi, while the HO turbos deliver 26 psi of peak boost.